University of Michigan

 Part-Time vs. Full-Time CPT

 Part-time CPT: Employment for 20 hours or less per week is considered part-time.
-Though there is no limitation upon the length of time you may participate in part-time CPT, you must be simultaneously enrolled in classes full-time in order to maintain lawful F-1 status.
+You must be simultaneously enrolled in classes full-time and be physically present on campus in order to maintain lawful F-1 status during fall and winter terms.

-Full-time CPT: Employment for more than 20 hours per week is considered full-time.
-Please be aware that 12 months or more of full-time CPT will invalidate your eligibility for Optional Practical Training (OPT).
+Full-time CPT: Employment for more than 20 hours per week is full-time.
+Please be aware that 12 months or more of full-time CPT will eliminate your eligibility for Optional Practical Training (OPT).
+During fall and winter terms, you must be enrolled full-time or have an approved Reduced Course Load (RCL).

 Eligibility Criteria